GluuFederation/docs-ce-prod/3.1.3/source/user-management/replace-expired-jks-scim.md

     print base64.b64encode(en_data)
     ```

     Replace `<password>` with the password you used for the `fresher-scim-rs` keystore.
-Replace `<salt>` with the value of `encodeSalt` found in file `/etc/gluu/conf/salt`
+Replace `<salt>` with the value of `encodeSalt` found in the `/etc/gluu/conf/salt` file.

     The last line printed has the value needed.
-Type `quit()` to return to prompt.
+Type `quit()` to return to the prompt.

 1. In oxTrust, visit `Configuration` > `Json configuration` > `oxTrust configuration`.
-Update the field "scimUmaClientKeyStoreFile" to point to new keystore (e.g. `/etc/certs/fresher-scim-rs.jks`), andn paste the value obtained in previous step in the field "scimUmaClientKeyStorePassword".
+Update the "scimUmaClientKeyStoreFile" field to point to the new keystore (e.g. `/etc/certs/fresher-scim-rs.jks`), and paste the value obtained in the previous step in the`scimUmaClientKeyStorePassword` field.
 Press "Save" at the bottom of the page.

-1. Update your client SCIM application to use `fresher-scim-rp.jks` with its corresponding password and test it.
+1. Update your client's SCIM application to use `fresher-scim-rp.jks` with its corresponding password and test it.

-1. Finally, remove `tmp` dir in your server.
+1. Finally, remove the `tmp` directory in your server.

 Something went wrong?
 Feel free to open a [support ticket](https://support.gluu.org).